Sexually Transmitted Infections (STI)

 Clark County Public Health STI Testing

-Clark County Public Health provides free STI testing at our Harm Reduction Center and via at-home, self-test kits.
+Clark County Public Health provides free STI and HIV testing at our Harm Reduction Center and via at-home, self-test kits.
+Free testing is available for gonorrhea, chlamydia, syphilis, HIV and hepatitis C.

-Clark County Public Health provides free in-person STI testing on Tuesdays from 9am-3:30pm at our Harm Reduction Center located at 1010 Grand Blvd., Vancouver, WA 98661.
-Please request an appointment through this confidential form.
+Clark County Public Health provides free in-person STI testing on Tuesdays from 9 am to 3:30 pm at our Harm Reduction Center located at 1010 Grand Blvd., Vancouver, WA 98661.
+Please submit the confidential form below to request an appointment.

-If you need help getting yourself or a partner treated for a STI, please reach out to our program number at 564.397.8082.
-Our program phone is monitored M-F 8-5pm.
+If you need help getting yourself or a partner treated for a STI, please reach out to our program at 564.397.8082.
+Our program phone is monitored 8 am to 5 pm Monday through Friday.

 Additional testing and treatment resources